Shop

 Two of the finest things in life.

 If you’re like us, two of your favorite things in life probably start with pizza and end with beer.
 Grab a slice, take a bite, grab your pint, take a sip, and repeat.
-There is no greater pleasure in our opinion.
+There is no greater pleasure, in our opinion.
+While you really can’t go wrong pairing any pizza with any beer, we’re helping you celebrate National Pizza Day on Feb.
+9th, 2025, by asking a few beer and pizza aficionados for their advice on the best ways to harmonize the two.

 What Makes Pizza and Beer a Match Made in Heaven?

 “Both share the art of fermentation,” says Marni Wahlquist, head brewer at Odell Brewing Sloan’s Lake, which opened with a pizza kitchen to pair with their suds.
-Just think about it: Pizza dough requires yeast in order to rise.
+Just think about it: Pizza dough requires yeast to rise.
 Similarly, beer needs yeast to create alcohol and carbonation.

 In her mind, pizza and beer are a “match made in heaven.”